hephy-dd/comet-pqc/docs/configuration.md

 ## Sample

-A sample defines available contact points and geometry of a silicon sample (wafer slice with test structures and contact points).
+A sample defines available contact points and geometry of a silicon sample (wafer slice with test structures and needle contact points).

 A sample configuration must provide properties `id`, `name` and `contacts`.
 Optional properties are `description` and `enabled`.